t-kolev/ric-plt-vespamgr/README.md

 The VESPA manager container requires the following environment variables:

+* VESMGR_VNFNAME - VNF name as a string.
+Default: Vespa.
 * VESMGR_HB_INTERVAL - VES heartbeat interval as a string.
 For example: 30s.
 * VESMGR_MEAS_INTERVAL - Measurement interval as a string.
 For example: 60s.
 * VESMGR_PROMETHEUS_ADDR - Prometheus address.
 For example: http://127.0.0.1:123